 Determine how you will assess students.
 What will they produce to show you that they have learned the skills and knowledge necessary to meet the learning objectives?
 Create team projects, individual exams, paper assignments, or other performance assessments that you will use to assess students’ learning.
 Then, construct grading guides, or rubrics, for each performance assessment.
 See the following resources on designing performance assessments and developing grading rubrics.

 Find or develop in-class activities and out-of-class assignments that will give students the practice they need to construct the knowledge and build up the skills required to do well on larger performance assessments.
 Students need to be able to practice what they are learning and receive feedback on their progress before completing final course deliverables.
 Activities could include homework problems, writing assignments leading up to the final project, practice problems, in-class discussion questions, etc. See the following resources on practice experiences.

 Select resources (reading assignments, websites, videos, cases) to help students formulate understandings before they attempt to put ideas into practice.
 Students need inputs to inform their thinking.
-See DS/IST/SRA Courses page for past syllabi with other instructors’ lists of resources.
+See the College of IST Courses page for past syllabi with other instructors’ lists of resources.

 Create an activity or presentation to present the content in such a way as to help students make sense of or use the materials you assigned to them.
 Do not limit yourself to lecturing on the content.
 Content can be presented in the form of a problem to be solved, a discussion to explore ideas, a video to be critiqued, or other forms that you may think of.
 Consider keeping “lecture” presentations to 20-minute segments with questions or activities between.
 (This will ensure better attention on the part of students and allow them to engage in actively learning the content in between lecture segments.)
 See the following resources on organizing presentations and discussions, and consult the Teaching Methods page for resources on presenting content in the form of problems, cases, or other non-traditional formats.